kyma-project/hydroform/README.md

 Hydroform is an infrastructure SDK you can use to create and manage Kubernetes clusters.
 Hydroform allows you to manage your clusters on the desired target provider and location.

-The currently supported providers include:
+The currently supported platforms include:

 - Google Cloud Platform
 - Gardener

 ## Usage

-Hydroform is a Go package you can use with any program to:
+Hydroform is a [Go package](https://godoc.org/github.com/kyma-incubator/hydroform) that you can use with any program.
+It gives you the following commands: `provision`, `status`, `credentials`, and `deprovision`.
+Use them to:

 - Create and provision the cluster on a selected cloud provider.
 - Check the status of the cluster.
-- Fetch the kubeconfig file to communicate with the cluster.
+- Fetch the `kubeconfig` file to communicate with the cluster.
 - Delete the cluster along with the configuration.

 ### Actions